bklit/bklit/README.md

    VITE_BKLIT_PROJECT_ID="your-project-id"  # From dashboard
    VITE_BKLIT_API_KEY="your-api-token"     # From step 2
    # VITE_NGROK_URL is optional - leave blank to use localhost:3000
+   # Set to your cloudflared tunnel URL if using a tunnel (e.g., https://abc123.trycloudflare.com)
    ```

 4. **Run the playground**